jonnyhoeven/justme.dev/projects/gitops-workshop.md

 sudo k3d cluster list
 ```

-## Access the cluster using kubectl
+## Access the cluster using Kubectl

 Kubeconfig is a file that holds information about clusters, including the hostname, certificate authority, and
 authentication information.
 It's located at `~/.kube/config` by default, and can be used by other